chuckles-the-dancing-clown91/cockpit/docs/AI_ASSISTANT_RULES.md

 When you want work done, lead with constraints:

 > “Implement X as a feature-first change.
 Reuse existing components/hooks.
 Backend: add a Tauri command in `backend/src/<feature>/commands.rs`.
-Frontend: add a typed wrapper and a TanStack Query hook.
-Use Radix for UI.
-Don’t touch `domains/`.”
+Frontend: add a typed wrapper in `frontend/src/core/api/tauri.ts` and a TanStack Query hook.
+Use Radix for UI.”

 Then provide: the file(s) to modify, expected UI behavior, and expected command inputs/outputs.